Mingchenchen/AtomicFrustratometer_Results/README.md

 5: The compressed file Ligand_MOAD_Holo.zip contains the results for surveying atomic frustration in a representative database for protein-ligand complexes.

 6: The compressed file Ligand_MOAD_Apo.zip contains the results for surveying atomic frustration in a representative database for proteins-only (ligands are removed).

+For any questions, please contact Mingchen Chen (chenmingchen19931012@gmail.com).